 Ingredient notes and substitutions

-Please see the recipe card below for the exact measurements.
+The cherry overnight oatmeal uses simple ingredients, but please see the recipe card below for the exact measurements and full instructions.

 Tips